zchyde/brooklinebooksmith.com/_posts/2016-03-14-this-week-in-books.md

 On the other hand,

-> Malena Salazar Maciá (novelist in Havana): "Cuban publishing houses have their published plans very tight.
+> Malena Salazar Maci&aacute; (novelist in Havana): "Cuban publishing houses have their published plans very tight.
 They rarely accept manuscripts of unpublished writers.
 There is no publishing market.
 It is tortuous."
 >
-> Daína Chaviano (novelist in Miami, author of [The Island of Eternal Love](http://www.brooklinebooksmith-shop.com/book/9781594483790), the most widely translated Cuban novel of all time): "There is a huge wave of emigrant writers [now] that didn’t exist in the 80s.
+> Da&iacute;na Chaviano (novelist in Miami, author of [The Island of Eternal Love](http://www.brooklinebooksmith-shop.com/book/9781594483790), the most widely translated Cuban novel of all time): "There is a huge wave of emigrant writers [now] that didn’t exist in the 80s.
 This literary exodus is leaving niches that can’t be fulfilled at the same speed.
 If a country can’t make its most prominent young writers stay at home, its literary ranks will face a permanent lack of growing, or at least a difficult time to progress."

 As American commercial access to Cuban readers expands, it will be interesting to see whether opportunities for Cuban writers grow with it.